Professional learning events

 Friday 10 to Sunday 12 July 2026

-Conference: QAMT State Conference 2026
+Conference: QAMT state conference 2026

 Join us and educators from across Queensland to explore practical approaches to strengthen mathematics teaching and learning.
 The Maths in Schools team will share research-informed, classroom-ready strategies with a focus on: